At The Guam Regional Medical City, your privacy is very important to us. Read about our Patient Privacy Notice and your responsibilities as a patient.

 Billing coordinators are located on the first floor of the hospital to assist with financial concerns and to help identify the payment option that is best for you.
 They are available Monday through Friday, 8:00 am through 5:00 pm

-For information about The Medically Indigent Program offered by the Department of Public Health and Social Services, contact DPHSS at:
+About reduced-cost, medically necessary care due to financial hardship: Contact the Medically Indigent Program offered by the Department of Public Health and Social Services at:

 671-735-7245 (Central area)